jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 # Autonomous Navigation and Platform Landing
-The goal of this project is to further advancements in autonomous navigation and platform landing.
+This project is to further advancements in autonomous navigation and platform landing.
 Using ROS, I programmed robotic hardware and software.
 The ROS distribution used was melodic along with Ubuntu 18.04.
 Additionally, I used a UGV, UAV, and a Motion Capture system.

 ## Hardware Used